Cape Elizabeth Light

 Cape Elizabeth Light (also known as Two Lights) is a lighthouse in Cape Elizabeth, at the southwestern entrance to Casco Bay in Maine.

 Only the eastern tower of the two that made up the light station until 1924 is active.
 Until recently, the eastern light used a second-order Fresnel lens.
-The western tower is deactivated, but it is still standing and is privately owned.

-The facility is adjacent to Two Lights State Park, a 41 acre state facility which allows a view of, but not access to, the grounds of the lighthouse.
-The park was the Cape Elizabeth Military Reservation, part of the Harbor Defenses of Portland, in World War II.
-During that war the former western lighthouse was a fire control tower.
+The western tower is deactivated, but remains standing.
+Public Access to the light station is prohibited by both the US Government and multiple private landowners.
+The facility is adjacent to Two Lights State Park, a 41 acre state facility.
+However, the park no longer has view of the lighthouses, and some people opt to tour the area by boat to avoid trespassing.
+The park was the Cape Elizabeth Military Reservation, part of the Harbor Defenses of Portland, in World War II, during which the former western lighthouse was a fire control tower.

 Cape Elizabeth Light, designed in the Gothic Revival style, was added to the National Register of Historic Places as Two Lights on December 27, 1974.

 History

 The area is known as "Two Lights" due to the history of the station.
 It was originally built in 1828 as two rubble stone towers 300 yd apart.
 A steam-driven warning whistle was installed in the nearby brick fog signal station in 1869, the first used in North America.
 In 1874, both structures were replaced by conical towers made of cast-iron, each 67 ft high and 129 ft above sea level.
 Despite its twin beacons, Cape Elizabeth witnessed many shipwrecks.
 In January 1885, during a raging snowstorm, keeper Marcus A. Hanna made a daring rescue of two seamen from the schooner Australia, which had run aground on a nearby ledge.

 The use of multiple lights in a given site was discontinued in 1924.
 The western light was removed from service, and was converted into a coastal artillery fire control tower for the Harbor Defenses of Portland, serving as such through World War II.
 It was eventually sold in 1971 to retired actor Gary Merrill, who had been previously married to Bette Davis.
 Merrill sold the property in 1983.

 The eastern tower remains in service as "Cape Elizabeth Light" and is often used as a motif for artists.
 Artist Edward Hopper painted Two Lights in Lighthouse Hill (1927) and The Lighthouse at Two Lights (1929); the latter was used on a U.S. postage stamp in 1970.